sampsyo/cs6120/content/blog/2022-03-22-type-alias/index.md

 ### Evaluation Summary

 TBAA has surprisingly high accuracy in real-world optimizations while maintaining a fast time bound.
 The evaluation also effectively shows that extensions to the simple TypeDecl version of TBAA provide significant improvements in accuracy.

+## Stengths and Weaknesses of the paper
+This TBAA paper took a very concrete approach with examples from Modula-3 syntax, as well as three different performance analysis.
+One advantage of this is that the paper is fairly self-contained, and doesn't require highly specialized knowledge to understand.
+Thus the paper is more accessible to researchers from other areas, as well as people who want to implement TBAA but don't have a super strong techincal background.
+However, as a consequence, the paper doesn't explicitly provide a general theoretical framework that can be easily adopted by future programming languages and concepts.

+Limit analysis is a very neat idea, and it should definitely be incorporated into the empirical evaluation of other research projects.
+Having eight benchmark programs doesn't give the most convincing result, but the fact the programs are all real, practical ones does help.

+Finally, what the paper lacks the most is a concrete comparison between the effectiveness of this TBAA against other forms of alias analysis.
+Although the authors have touched upon how TBAA is usually more efficient, actual numbers and data points would be much more convincing.

 ## TBAA in the Modern Computing Landscape